Our People

 Creating Opportunities

 Though the mining industry has traditionally had a predominantly male workforce, Hecla seeks to create more opportunities for women in the Company.
-We participate in the Women in Mining organization, and women made up 10% of our total workforce in 2021 and 22% at the managerial level.
-We have implemented programs to foster the hiring and retention of women including the creation of networking opportunities with senior executives and Board members.
+Hecla encourages participation in Women in Mining (WIM).
+Our employees have taken active roles in local chapters, including serving as committee chairs and officers and participating in networking meetings and educational activities.
+In 2024, women made up 10% of our total workforce and 23% of our professional/managerial positions.

 Promoting Diverse Cultures